 Coronavirus is not an ordinary storm to be weathered, a dip in the cycle to ride out and recover from.
 It is a moment of systemic change that demands a systemic response.

-We are developing a new initiative: Rethink, Rebuild.
+As we head into a winter of lockdowns and uncertainty, we are developing a new initiative: Rethink, Rebuild.
 We want to convene and collate diverse insights and expertise to:

 - Support the charity sector’s resilience and adaptation.

 - Seize this system-shifting moment.

 - Challenge long-held imbalances, inequalities and systemic dysfunctions in the sector.